ComposableFi/composable-vm/routing.md

 Registry is graph.

 1. Start breadth first CVM traversing.
-2. If connectivity options found, tree branches.
+2. If connectivity options found, create traversal branch for each option.
+3. Each child node gets path info which was done up to 3.1.
+Check that given path info, can do operation outlined locally.
-3. In good case, traversed path found
+4. In good case, traversed path found
-3.1  Evaluate price and retain cheapest (CVM>PFM>IBC Transfer)
+4.1  Evaluate price and retain cheapest (CVM>PFM>IBC Transfer)
-4. In case of not found path
+5. In case of not found path
-4.1.
+5.1.
 Use latest CVM step possible
-4.2.
+5.2.
 If no CVM before path not found, reject execution.
-5. Output is send CVM output for generate detailed packets packets
+6. Output is send CVM output for generate detailed packets packets